dqcuong93/demo-django/README.md

 # demo-django

-##Demo of a Web-App based on Django Python.
+Demo of a Web-App based on Django Python technology.

-###LIST OF SERVICES/ LOCAL SERVER OF SERVICES
+##LIST OF SERVICES/ LOCAL SERVER OF SERVICES
-On MacOS install by brew
+On MacOS install by HomeBrew then install:
 - elasticsearch-full
 - kafka
 - mysql
 - redis
 - zookeeper

-###IF YOU PULL THIS SOURCE USING GITHUB
+##IF YOU PULL THIS SOURCE USING GITHUB
-To run this Web-App, first setting up an local MySQL database. for this app with the below information:
+To run this Web-App, first setting up an local MySQL database for this app with the below information:
 - NAME: 'storedb'
 - USER: 'storeadmin'
 - PASSWORD: 'P@ssw0rd'